 - In 2 Broke Girls Caroline is hated by many people because her father ran a Ponzi Scheme that cost thousands of people their life savings.
 While Caroline did not know about the fraud, her lavish lifestyle was funded by the stolen money.

-- On Smallville, this is Harry Bollston's whole M.O.
-After originally being sent to prison for murdering the son of a teacher who recommended someone else for a prestigious scholarship, he gets out and starts plotting to kill the children of the jurors from his trial.
+- In the episode "Hourglass," this is Harry Bollston's whole M.O.
+After originally being sent to prison for murdering the son of a teacher who recommended someone else for a prestigious scholarship, he gets out and starts plotting to kill the children of the jurors from his trial, including Jonathan.

 - An episode of the original Battlestar Galactica involves a prison populated by descendants of the original criminals.
 None of them have proper names and are instead called "<insert crime here> <number of generation>" (e.g. Thief 10).
 And yes that includes things that aren't even considered criminal in our society (e.g. adultery).
 A running gag is the prisoners wondering what sort of crime starbucking is.